Below is a list of Moderna’s board members. Details on our board committees and committee composition can be found here.

 Dr. Nader earned his French doctorate in medicine from St. Joseph University in Lebanon and a physician executive MBA from the University of Tennessee.

-Paul Sagan is a Managing Director at the venture capital firm General Catalyst, where he focuses on investments in internet software, services, and infrastructure companies.
-He was previously an executive in residence (XIR) at the firm.
+Paul Sagan is a senior advisor to and an Executive in Resident (XIR) at General Catalyst, a the venture capital firm, where he focuses on investments in internet software, services, and infrastructure companies.
+He was previously a Managing Director at the firm, with responsibility for helping to build the firm’s growth equity investing practice.

 Prior to joining General Catalyst, Mr. Sagan was CEO of Akamai Technologies, a pioneer in internet content delivery, application performance and cloud security, and now one of the largest cloud services providers.
 He joined Akamai in October 1998 as chief operating officer, became president the following year, and was CEO from April 2005 until 2013.
 Mr. Sagan was elected to the Akamai Board of Directors in January 2005 and served until 2019.